michalk1924/favorite-films/README.md

 - Display a list of films with detailed information.
 - Mark films as favorites using a star icon.
 - Store favorite films locally in the browser.
-- Truncate film descriptions to 25 words for better readability.

 ## Technologies Used

 - React